kbayryakov/SoftUni-Homeworks/README.md

 # SoftUni-Homeworks
-SoftUni Tasks made during the courses.
+This is my repository for SoftUni Tasks made during the courses.